 On April 20, 2015, the Company created a wholly owned subsidiary, Republic, which was incorporated in Delaware.
 On November 30, 2016, the Company completed a pro-rata distribution of the common stock of Republic to its stockholders of record as of the close of business (the "Spin-Off").
 In connection with the Spin-Off on November 30, 2016, the Company and Republic entered into certain agreements in order to govern the ongoing relationships between the two companies after the Spin-Off and to provide for an orderly transition.
 The agreements include a Transition Services Agreement, Facilities Sharing Agreement, Tax Sharing Agreement, and Master Services Agreement.
-The equity holders of Bandwidth pre-IPO are comprised of substantially the same individuals and entities that are the equity owners of Republic.
+The equity holders of Bandwidth pre-initial public offering are comprised of substantially the same individuals and entities that are the equity owners of Republic.
 The Company has determined the equity owners of Republic are related parties of Bandwidth.
 The Company has certain involvement with Republic via ongoing services arrangements, with these ongoing services arrangements creating a variable interest in Republic.
 The Company assessed the relationship with Republic under guidance for variable interest entities.
 Because investors in Republic have disproportionate voting rights, the Company concluded that Republic is a VIE, but Bandwidth is not a primary beneficiary.
-The Company and Republic.
+The Company's maximum exposure to loss relating to this variable interest entity is limited to amounts due under the service agreements between the Company and Republic.

-For the three months ended March 31, 2018 and 2019, the Company received compensation of \$28 and \$0, respectively, which is included in general and administrative expenses in the condensed consolidated statements of operations and comprehensive income.
-No amounts were due to the Company under the Transition Services Agreement as of December 31, 2018 and March 31, 2019.
+The Company received compensation of \$22 and \$50 for the three and six months ended June 30, 2018, respectively, and \$0 for the three and six months ended June 30, 2019, which is included in general and administrative expenses in the condensed consolidated statements of operations.
+No amounts were due to the Company under the Transition Services Agreement as of December 31, 2018 and June 30, 2019.

-For the three months ended March 31, 2018 and 2019, the Company received rental payments under the Facilities Sharing Agreement of \$251, which is included in general and administrative expenses in the condensed consolidated statements of operations and comprehensive income.
-No amounts were due to the Company under the Facilities Sharing Agreement as of December 31, 2018 and March 31, 2019.
+The Company received rental payments under the Facilities Sharing Agreement of \$251 and \$502 for the three and six months ended June 30, 2018, respectively, and \$200 and \$451 for the three and six months ended June 30, 2019, respectively, which is included in general and administrative expenses in the condensed consolidated statements of operations.
+No amounts were due to the Company under the Facilities Sharing Agreement as of December 31, 2018 and June 30, 2019.

 The Tax Sharing Agreement governs rights and obligations after the Spin-Off regarding income taxes and other taxes, including tax liabilities and benefits, attributes, returns and contests.
-There are no amounts outstanding or payable under this agreement as of December 31, 2018 and March 31, 2019.
+There are no amounts outstanding or payable under this agreement as of December 31, 2018 and June 30, 2019.

 The Master Services Agreement specifies certain wholesale telecommunications services to be provided by the Company.
 The agreement is cancellable at any time by either party.
-During the three months ended March 31, 2018 and 2019, the Company provided telecommunication services to Republic of \$986 and \$892, respectively.
-The Company recognized such amounts as revenue in the accompanying condensed consolidated statements of operations and comprehensive income.
-As of December 31, 2018 and March 31, 2019, the Company had a receivable of \$310 and \$284, respectively, under the Master Services Agreement.
+The Company provided telecommunication services to Republic of \$1,005 and \$1,991 for the three and six months ended June 30, 2018, respectively, and \$677 and \$1,569 for the three and six months ended June 30, 2019, respectively.
+The Company recognized such amounts as revenue in the accompanying condensed consolidated statements of operations.
+As of December 31, 2018 and June 30, 2019, the Company had a receivable of \$327 and \$235, respectively, under the Master Services Agreement.